Jonathon7/Inside/README.md

 ![Logo](./docs/images/logo.png)

-Replace the `src/components/brand-logo.js` component with your own brand logo.
-If you have an SVG version, it can be rendered inline as a React component, following the example in this file.
-Note that SVG attributes will need to be camel cased for JSX.

 Using an inline SVG for the logo allows it to pick up the colors used in CSS, which is how the logo colors are inverted for the mobile menu.

 If you prefer to use an image, use the [`StaticImage`](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image/#staticimage) component from `gatsby-plugin-image` in place of the SVG in this file.